PoisotLab/NCBITaxonomy.jl/CONTRIBUTING.md

-# Thank you for wanting to contribute!
+# Thank you for wanting to contribute

 ## Coding conventions